pop-os/distinst/README.md

 ### Disk Partitioning & Formatting

 Distinst provides a Rust, C, and Vala API for probing disk and partition information, as well as the ability to create and manipulate partitions.
 In addition to partitioning the disk via the libparted bindings, distinst will also handle disk partitioning using `mkfs`, provided that you have installed the corresponding packages for each file system type that you want to support in your installer.
+LUKS & LVM configurations are also supported, and may be configured after configuring your physical partitions.

 Implementors of the library should note that distinst utilizes in-memory partition management logic to determine whether changes that are being specified will be valid or not.
 Changes specified will be applied by distinst during the `install` method, which is where you will pass your disk configurations into.
-This configuration will further be validated by distinst before finally making the changes with libparted (which also performs similar measures of its own).
+This configuration will be validated by distinst before any changes are made.

-> LVM support & disk/partition encryption has not yet been implemented.

 #### Rust Example